aldryn/aldryn-boilerplate-bootstrap3/docs/codestyle/styles.rst

 ------------

 We use ``js-`` prefixed selectors for referencing DOM Nodes from javascript.
-That means that these classes have a pure functional pirpose and styles should **never** be applied to them.
+That means that these classes have a pure functional purpose and styles should **never** be applied to them.
 Same type of widget could be easily represented by completely different sets of markup.